BookingSync/bookingsync-api-docs/content/reference/enums.md

 ---------------------------------|------------
 with_smily                       | Smily will handle the damage deposit external                         | Damage deposit is collected externally (outside Smily).
 This needs `damage_deposit_external_collection_method_name` to be filled in smily_damage_deposit_with_swikly | Smily will handle the damage deposit (with Swikly).
-Only available for non-Pro subscriptions
+Only available for Service subscriptions
 {: class="table table-bordered"}